frankcohen/ReflectionsOS/README.md

 I used the [EleksTube IPS clock](https://elekstube.com/) for experimentation.
 It is an ESP32 device featuring 6 TFT displays.
 See [https://github.com/frankcohen/EleksTubeIPSHack](https://github.com/frankcohen/EleksTubeIPSHack)

-I made an air-guitar project to learn about streaming music over Bluetooth Clasic, and why it won't work yet on BLE: [https://github.com/frankcohen/ReflectionsOS/tree/main/Experiments/AirGuitar]([https://github.com/frankcohen/ReflectionsOS/tree/main/Experiments/AirGuitar]
+I made an air-guitar project to learn about streaming music over Bluetooth Clasic, and why it won't work yet on BLE: [https://github.com/frankcohen/ReflectionsOS/tree/main/Experiments/AirGuitar](https://github.com/frankcohen/ReflectionsOS/tree/main/Experiments/AirGuitar)
-)

 -Frank

+## Update as of January 18, 2025

+I published AccelerometerLab as an open-source project to make working with the LIS3DH 3 Axis accelerometer sensor easier.
+[The code and article are here.](https://github.com/frankcohen/ReflectionsOS/tree/main/Experiments/AccelerometerLab)

+Next up is code to detect gestures with the Time Of Flight (TOF) sensor.
+This should be fun as it includes machine learning.

 ## Update as October 29, 2024